UWCS/rs118/src/raytracer.md

 ![](./img/5-5.png)

-It's quite convinient the "ground" appears green, since that happens to be the colour for a normal with high `y` (`G`) and small `x` and `z` (`r` and `b`).
+It's quite convenient the "ground" appears green, since that happens to be the colour for a normal with high `y` (`G`) and small `x` and `z` (`r` and `b`).
 Note how it occurs on the top of the small sphere too.

 ## 6: Antialiasing

 You might have noticed the slightly jagged and pixelated edges on your sphere.
-This is beacuse we are taking only a single ray (sample) per pixel, which is either sphere or background -- when many pixels will cover a region that is partly both.
+This is because we are taking only a single ray (sample) per pixel, which is either sphere or background -- when many pixels will cover a region that is partly both.
 To combat this, we will use a form of anti-aliasing called supersampling.

 {{#include ./img/rt/fig-antialias.svg}}